ferreiro/swift/Theory/Basics/Protocols.md

 ### Class implementing a protocol

-You have to include all the
+You have to include all the properties and functions from the implemented Protocol (if not, an error will occur)

 ```Swift
 // Class implementing the protocol EventType